coronasco/konverter/content/blog/svg-to-react-converter-guide.md

 ---
-title: "SVG to React Converter: The Complete Guide to Converting SVGs to React Components"
+title: "SVG to React Converter: Transform Your Icons into Reusable Components"
-description: "Learn how to convert SVG files to React components with this free online tool.
-Optimize SVGs, extract colors, and generate TypeScript components instantly."
+description: "Learn how to convert SVG files into React components with TypeScript support, dynamic props, and optimization.
+Plus, discover my free online tool that makes this process effortless."
-excerpt: "Converting SVG files to React components used to be a pain.
-I remember spending hours manually converting SVGs, dealing with broken online tools, and getting frustrated with the whole process.
-That's exactly why I built the SVG to React converter - to make this process as smooth as possible."
+date: "2025-05-18"
+author: "Daniel"
+excerpt: "Master the art of converting SVG files into reusable React components with TypeScript support, dynamic color customization, and best practices.
+Learn both manual conversion techniques and how to use my free online tool for effortless SVG to React transformation."
 category: "React"
-readTime: "8 min read"
+readTime: "12 min read"
-date: "2024-11-15"
+tags: ["svg", "react", "typescript", "icons", "components", "converter"]
 ---

 Converting SVG files to React components used to be a pain.
 I remember spending hours manually converting SVGs, dealing with broken online tools, and getting frustrated with the whole process.
 That's exactly why I built the [SVG to React converter](https://www.konverter-online.com) - to make this process as smooth as possible.